 During the Great Hunger of the 1800s thousands of Irish arrived in Montreal.
 Most came alone, some with their family.
 Desperate, but courageous, looking for a new life.
 They needed work.
-The best possibility was the canal projects.
+For many the only jobs on offer were the canal projects.

 BUILDING THE CANALS